H. N. Ashequr Rahman

-H. N. Ashequr Rahman (born 11 December 1941) is a Bangladesh Awami League politician and former member of parliament from Rangpur-5.
+H. N. Ashequr Rahman (born 11 December 1941) is a Bangladesh Awami League politician and five-term Jatiya Sangsad member representing the Rangpur-5 constituency.
 He is the treasurer of the Bangladesh Awami League Central Executive Committee.

 Early life

-Rahman was born on 11 December 1941 at Faridpur Village in Mithapukur Upazilla of Rangpur District.
-He has a B.A. and an M.A. degree.
+Rahman was born on 11 December 1941 at Faridpur Village in Mithapukur Upazila of Rangpur District to Md.
+Abdur Rahman and Hamida Khatun.
+He has a bachelor's and a master's degree from the University of Rajshahi.

 Career

 Rahman was elected member of parliament from Rangpur-5 as a Bangladesh Awami League candidate.
 He is the treasurer of the Bangladesh Awami League Central Executive Committee.
-He is the chairman of Meghna Bank Limited.
+He is the chairman of Meghna Bank.

-He is also a board of trustees member of East West University.
+He is a board of trustees member of East West University.

 Personal life

-Rahman's wife is Rehana Ashequr Rahman.
-His father-in-law, Mohammad Abdul Haque, is a former minister, former MP and former IGP of police.
-His son Rasheq Rahman is the assistant secretary of the Awami League sub-committee.
+Rahman is married to Rehana Haque, a daughter of Mohammad Abdul Haque, who was a minister, MP and IGP of police.
+They have a daughter and two sons including Rasheq Rahman, an assistant secretary of the Awami League sub-committee.